-These Beams feature Rough Sawn Hemlock with Penofin Stain in Medium Walnut.
+These Beams feature Rough Sawn Hemlock with Stain in Medium Walnut.

-This bridge was made with Rough Sawn Red Oak Timbers with Cabot Clear Wood Protector.
+This barn was made with Rough Sawn Red Oak Timbers with Cabot Clear Wood Protector.

-These beams feature Planed and Chamfered Douglas Fir in Minwax Stain Cherry.
+These beams feature Planed and Chamfered Douglas Fir with Minwax Stain Cherry.

 The Dining Hall Beams were built with Planed and Chamfered White Pine with Minwax Ipswich Pine Stain.